DanielSmith/alap/START-Creators.md

 /car_.*/                    matches item IDs like car_toyota, car_nissan, car_bmw
 ```

 Patterns are defined in the config — you reference them by name.
-See [docs/search.md](docs/search.md) for more.
+See [Search Patterns](docs/core-concepts/search-patterns.md) for more.

 ### Item IDs